patriciakt/userlogin/README.md

 //MAP MENACE

 Map Menace is a travel blog platform where users can share their adventures by uploading images and texts associated with specific locations.
 The application features user authentication, a profile page displaying user information and posts, a map page for creating location-based posts, and basic CRUD functionality for posts.

+How to use:

+1.Register or log in to start sharing your travel experiences.
+2.Explore the map page to create new posts by searching for locations.
+3. Manage your posts on the profile page.
+4.Enjoy the Map Menace community and discover new travel destinations.

 Features: